-To achieve its objective, the Portfolio is actively managed and will take a flexible investment approach and invest in various asset classes such as fixed income securities (including those rated below Investment Grade), equities, Money Market Instruments, currencies, commodities (up to 20% of the assets of the Portfolio) and property securities (up to 20% of the assets of the Portfolio) (the "Investable Universe").
+To achieve its objective, the Portfolio is actively managed and will take a flexible investment approach and invest in various asset classes such as fixed income securities (including those rated below Investment Grade), equities, Money Market Instruments, currencies, commodities (up to 20% of the assets of the Portfolio) and property securities (up to 20% of the assets of the Portfolio) and property securities (up to 20% of the assets of the Portfolio) and property securities (up to 20% of the assets of the Portfolio) (the "Investable Universe").
 The Sub-Advisor will actively vary the exposure between asset classes in order to achieve the Portfolio's investment objective.
 This may result in the Portfolio having no exposure to particular asset classes.